-Noah's Ark's curriculum teaches everything needed for a smooth transition into their next educational step whether it is Kindergarten, 1st or 2nd grade.
-PreK students are taught colors, shapes, numbers, letters, sounds, words, sign language, celebration of birthdays and holidays,etc Students also have sharing and conversation time; stories, songs, and finger plays; creative art activities and crafts; games and large muscle activities; visitors from throughout the community (when possible); food preparation; science and nature activities.
+Noah's Ark's curriculum teaches everything needed for a smooth transition into their next educational step whether it is Kindergarten, 1st - 5th grade.
+PreK students are taught colors, shapes, numbers, letters, sounds, words, sign language, Bible Stories celebration of birthdays and holidays,etc. Students also have sharing and conversation time; stories, songs, and finger plays; creative art activities and crafts; games, small and large muscle activities; visitors from throughout the community (when possible); food preparation; science and nature activities.

 It is the philosophy of Noah's Ark that early childhood should be a time of fun, warmth, security, exploring and discovery and spiritual growth.
 Young children are creative and receptive; the staff strives to nurture and encourage these qualities in the children who attend.
 Our students experience a traditional academic curriculum in a christian environment where they are guided and supported to develop mind, body and spirit.

 The Christian based, A Beka curriculum, is an advanced program that not only gives students a solid academic foundation in reading, writing, and math, but also the individual attention and caring environment that helps provide students a great foundation for lifelong learning.
 Students in kindergarten through 5th grade are taught Pennsylvania certified teachers with many years of experience.

 Morning bus service is available for PreK - 5th.

 Afternoon bus service is available for 1 - 5th.

 For bus service, please contact your local school district's transportation office at: